-Title VI/Nondiscrimination Policy Statement, Administrative Policy 0906, shall be applicable only to projects funded by or through the Department of Transportation, Federal Florida Administration, Federal Transit Administration, Federal Aviation Administration, and/or the Federal Motor Carrier Safety Administration.
+Title VI/Nondiscrimination Policy Statement, Administrative Policy 0906, shall be applicable only to projects funded by or through the Department Transportation.
+Federal Florida of Administration, Federal Transit Administration, Federal Aviation and/or the Federal Motor Carrier Administration, Administration.

-The City of Palmetto assures the Florida Department of Transportation that no person shall on the basis of race, color, national origin, sex, age, disability, family or religious status, as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987 and the Florida Civil Rights Act of 1992 be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity.
+The City of Palmetto assures the Florida Department of Transportation that no person shall on the basis of race, color, national origin, sex, age, disability, family or religious status, as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987 and the Florida Civil Rights Act of 1992 be excluded from participation in. be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity.